01 of 23

 06 of 23

 Foxglove, Digitalis, is native to western and southwestern Europe, western and central Asia, and northwestern Africa.
 The flowers are produced on a tall spike and vary in color from purple to pink, white, and yellow.

 The flowers, when boiled with water, produce an apple green dye bath.
 Foxglove is the basis for an important heart medication.
-Dispose of any remains of the dye bath carefully and keep it away from pets and wildlife.Continue to 7 of 23 below.
+Dispose of any remains of the dye bath carefully to protect pets and wildlife.Continue to 7 of 23 below.

 07 of 23

 Grasses, graminoids, are herbaceous plants with narrow leaves growing from the base.
 They include true grasses, sedges, and rushes.
 Grasses are, perhaps, the most abundant plants on earth.

 Different grasses will produce varying shades of green when boiled with water.
 Most will produce a yellow-green bath.Continue to 8 of 23 below.